 Cartagena is a perfect starting point to one of the surrounding beaches.
 Bocagrande is the city beach and often compared to Miami.
 You don’t want to be here, as the beaches are far from nice.
 You want to avoid the bustle of the city and visit the beaches of Islas Rosarios.
 One of the most beautiful places is Playa Blanca, on Isla Baru, a 1-hour drive from Cartagena Colombia.
 You will find some restaurants and there are boats available to bring you to one of the smaller islands.

 Travels tips for Cartagena Colombia: You can also spend a day at the bohemian Fenix Beach (a private beach), where you will be picked up from Cartagena by special boat.
-If you are looking for a luxurious beach experience, book a house with a private pool and beach at Las Islas (note, you need to have some dollars saved for this getaway)
+If you are looking for a luxurious beach experience, book a house with a private pool and beach at Las Islas.
+A incredible place that I hope to visit soon again!

 Colombia Jungle travel tips

 Leticia is located in the Colombian Amazon on the border of Peru, Colombia and Brazil.
 For a long time it was an important narco transit route, until the Colombian army intervened.
 Nowadays this small town is one of the best places to visit in Colombia if you want to go on a jungle adventure in Colombia.
 The best things is to go on a multi-day tour, where you spend the night in jungle lodges.
 During the day, you go on boat trips and walk through the jungle to discover medicinal plants, orchids, caimans, snakes, monkeys, freshwater dolphins, pirañas and birds.
 It is also recommended to visit the indigenous communities of the Ticuna, Yaguas and Cocomas, who live here very protected and remote.
 You will learn more about their way of living, traditions and culture.

 Spend the night in the jungle